 Eugene is a great place for crate-digging for a unique addition to your record collection.
 House of Records has been supplying rare cuts to Eugenians since 1971.
-Moon Rock Records is a small space in downtown where you can shop for records and even take a listen on the record player by the window while you shop.
-There is a resident cat that here that likes to greet all visiting vinyl heads.
+Moon Rock Records is a small space in downtown which currently allows you to browse their online catalog of music.
 Epic Seconds is a great place to buy, sell and trade movies and video games.
 But head upstairs and you'll find an epic record collection.

-Another great way to spend a rainy day is to browse at Smith Family Bookstore.
-This two-story independent bookstore is a favorite spot for igniting your imagination in any weather.
+Another great way to spend a rainy day is to browse at a local bookstore such as Tsunami Books or Smith Family Bookstore.
+Tsunami is open for in-person shopping while Smith Family is offering their online store.

 Can you stick it?
 Learn to throw an axe like a true Oregonian at this indoor club.
 Oregon Axe is a lot of fun and just a little bit challenging.
 By the end, their "axeperts" will have you throwing bullseyes.

 The whole crew will need to work together to Escape the Room before the time is up.
 Search for clues and solve the riddles in the themed mystery rooms as a team and win.

 Train like a ninja at Northwest Ninja Park.
 This massive facility features many of the well-known obstacles from the hit show American Ninja Warrior.
 Test your grit running these obstacles or just have some fun during the open gym hours.
 Reservations are required.

 12. Climbing GymsWillamalane Climbing Wall by Chris Pietsch